• Skip to primary navigation

 • Fresh garlic: Garlic gives these beans a rich and unique flavour.
 Plus garlic is high in many vitamins and minerals and also has antibacterial and anti-inflammatory properties!

-• Toasted slivered almonds: To give these beans a bit of extra crunch and a unique roasted, smoky flavour!
+• Slivered almonds: To give these beans a bit of extra crunch and a unique roasted, smoky flavour!
+You will roast the slivered almonds to give them even more flavour.
+I recommend using raw slivered almonds rather than pre-roasted slivered almonds.

 • Coconut oil: one of my favourite cooking oils that is full of healthy fats.
 You could easily swap the coconut oil for butter to make thees into keto green beans with butter instead.